amartrics/data-310/final_project.md

 ## Abstract
 According to the most recent statistics, between 250,000 and 500,000 people use American Sign Language (ASL) in the United States today, although this number has been estimated to be as large as 1,500,000.
 A wide variety of individuals use sign language and identify as Deaf, which according to the National Association of the Deaf (NAD), is a cultural group who "have inherited their sign language, use it as a primary means of communication among themselves, and hold a set of beliefs about themselves and their connection to the larger society."
 Although many Deaf individuals and others who use ASL on a daily basis have little problem communicating with others regardless of their hearing ability, adapting ASL for use by translation technologies and natural language processing on a broad scale could potentially make the world a lot more accessible for the Deaf community.

-For my final project, I trained a convolutional neural network on a dataset of images from Kaggle to classify American Sign Language Letters in the hopes of building a form of "computer vision" capable of recognizing the ASL alphabet.
+For my final project, I trained a convolutional neural network on a dataset of images from Kaggle to classify American Sign Language letters in the hopes of building a computer vision model capable of recognizing the ASL alphabet and predicting its textual counterpart.
 In the future, adapting and refining this technology could allow more accessibility for Deaf individuals in the workforce or in commercial settings (e.g., a restaurant kiosk capable of recognizing a signed command, translating it to text or speech, and relaying it to a person who doesn't understand ASL).
 This technology could also be applied in reverse to translate speech and text to ASL (e.g., a person who doesn't know ASL could type a sentence and have an app on their phone sign out a cohesive message for them).

 ## The Data
 ### Training & Validation Data
 ![image](https://user-images.githubusercontent.com/70035366/131227615-08d1fa3d-c5e7-4d29-b0a4-057926833bcf.png)

-Discuss where you received the data, how you chose the data, how much data there is
+I began my search for data on Kaggle and found several promising datasets.
+The dataset I ultimately decided to use for training and validation purposes consisted of 2,515 cropped images of ASL letters on a black background.
+The image above represents a few images from the dataset and their true labels.
+After downloading the original dataset, I deleted all subdirectory folders in the download containing ASL *numbers* from the parent folder I planned to build my data path from, since I was only interested in training my model on letters.
+I then split the trimmed original dataset of 1,815 images into a training dataset of 1,452 images and a validation dataset of 363 images.

 ### Augmented Training & Validation Data
 ![image](https://user-images.githubusercontent.com/70035366/131227638-bdfa2d4a-4f3f-4596-a118-a82f013b33b2.png)

-Discuss why you augmented the data and what augmenting the images would (hopefully) achieve
+After initial training, the model demonstrated severe overfitting, as illustrated in the "Model Performance" section of this report.
+To reduce the probability of the model becoming overly familiar with the training dataset, and thus becoming unable to accurately make predictions about new testing data, I augmented the visual data I was using to create more diversity in the images the model would be trained on.
+This is illustrated in the implementation of the "data_augmentation" variable in the "sequential_2" model.

 ## The Model
 ### Model Architecture v1 (Without Implementing Image Augmentation and Dropout)